DoktorSpaz/Vic-II-Modern-History-Mod-MHM/Readme.txt

 Step 4: Check the option for only 'Modern History Mod...' in the Victoria 2 launcher then launch the game.

 Note: Different steps may be needed if your game is pirated, not the Steam version or if your Victoria 2\mod directory has yet to be created.
+Consult the picture form of the installation instructions if these instructions are unclear or if you're one of the people that learns more by seeing than reading.

 Enjoy!